JuliaGraphics/Gtk.jl/doc/usage.md

 ```
 The first line sets the `expand` property of the `ok` button within the `hbox` container.

-Note that these aren't even, and that's true even if we set the `cancel` button's `expand` property to `true`. `ButtonBox` is created specifically for this purpose, so let's use it instead:
+Note that these aren't evenly-sized, and that doesn't change if we set the `cancel` button's `expand` property to `true`. `ButtonBox` is created specifically for this purpose, so let's use it instead:

 ```
 destroy(hbox)